 The process of conceiving, carrying and delivering a baby is one of life’s most important and meaningful experiences.
-Throughout this process, it is common for individuals and couples to experience questions, uncertainty, changes and challenges that affect them physically, emotionally and relationally.
+Throughout this process, it is common for individuals and couples to experience questions, uncertainty, changes and challenges that affect them physically, emotionally and relationship-wise.

 Traditional Chinese Medicine has been used for centuries to support fertility, and includes several modalities.
-The most well-known of these modalities, is acupuncture, which involves the stimulation of the body through the insertion of fine, solid needles at specific points on the body.
+The most well-known of these modalities is acupuncture, which involves the stimulation of the body through the insertion of fine, solid needles at specific points on the body.
 In addition to acupuncture, other modalities include herbal medicine, therapeutic massage, as well as dietary and lifestyle modifications.
 These modalities are commonly combined to support the various stages of conception and pregnancy, as well as postpartum health for the mother and baby.

-Traditional Chinese Medicine can be used to treat many types of fertility disorders, both for women and for men.
+Traditional Chinese Medicine can be used to treat many types of fertility disorders both for women and for men.
 While acupuncture and herbs will not work for all causes of infertility, individuals can still benefit from treatment because of the potential effect of acupuncture for reducing stress, increasing blood flow to the reproductive organs and balancing the endocrine system.

 Acupuncture for Women

 Acupuncture can be used by women seeking to get pregnant naturally, as well as in conjunction with assisted reproductive technologies (ART) including but not limited to intrauterine insemination (IUI), in vitro fertilization (IVF), donor-egg transfer, and cryopreservation.